DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 To validate my hypothesis about the delays being caused by page faults, I added `libc::MAP_POPULATE` to the flags.

-This brought the boot time down by 4ms at 128MB sizes, which confirms that we were spending significant time page-faulting.
+This brought the boot time down by ~1ms at 128MB sizes, which confirms that we were spending some time page-faulting.

 <center>![](/images/minimizing-linux-boot-times/boot_time_with_populate.svg)</center>